Japan investors bulk up on French bonds, bet on euro zone 'Japanisation'

 The ECB under President Mario Draghi has cut rates, pledged to keep them low "for an extended period" and said it will continue market operations that allot banks their full funding requests at a very cheap rate until December 2016.

-But that is still nearly triple the yield that Japanese investors can get at home, where the BOJ’s massive purchases – the central bank gobbles up the bulk of domestic JGBs – has crushed the 10-year yield to a 15-month low of 0.54 percent JP10YTN=JBTC.
+But that is still nearly triple the yield that Japanese investors can get at home, where the BOJ’s massive purchases – the central bank gobbles up the bulk of domestic JGBs – has crushed the 10-year yield to a 15-month low of 0.54 percent.

 The ECB says there is little risk that the euro zone will slip into deflation, but it is déjà vu for Japanese investors, where the BOJ's unprecedented easing is only now generating a modest rebound in prices.